ak774/Projects/zomato_restaurant/README.md

 ZOMATO RESTAURANT PREDICTION
-Project to help different zomato restaurant predict their overall user ratings.
+Project to help different zomato restaurants predict their overall user ratings.
 To analyze their performance.

 Python=3.6